wandb/docs/docs/guides/runs/tags.md

 run.update()
 ```

-Read more about how to use the Public API in the [reference documentation](../../../ref/README.md) or [guide](../../../guides/track/public-api-guide.md).
+Read more about how to use the Public API in the [reference documentation](../../../ref/README.md) or [guide](../track/public-api-guide.md).

   </TabItem>
   <TabItem value="projectpage">

 This method is best suited to tagging large numbers of runs with the same tag or tags.

-1. In the [runs sidebar](../pages/project-page.md#search-for-runs) of the [Project Page](../pages/project-page.md), select the table icon in the upper-right.
-This expands the sidebar into the full [runs table](runs-table.md).
+1. In the runs sidebar of the [Project page](../app/pages/project-page.md), select the table icon in the upper-right.
+This expands the sidebar into the full runs table.
 2. Hover your mouse over a run in the table to see a checkbox on the left or look in the header row for a checkbox that select all runs.
 3. Select the checkbox to enable bulk actions.
 4. Select the runs to which you want to apply your tags.